notnotme/NotEngine_PSV/README.md

 # NotEngine_PSV
-A little framework for the ps vita to render graphics and audio (not yet audio) on PSVITA.
+A little framework to render graphics and audio (not yet audio) on PSVITA.

 For now it is still in early stage of developpement, and the changes between each commit can change a lot of things.